 Having tasted as many wines as I have, I find it boring to keep drinking the same wine with the same food and I actually prefer to try new styles or similar grapes from other wine countries.

 Some really heavenly matches can be made by balancing fried food with Champagne bubbles or pairing a crispy, rich foods with an acidic Cava from Spain.
 Pairings for me are mainly case-by-case because building a good understanding of the food is crucial to find the perfect wine to connect to the experience.

-Because most wine producers and marketing teams are ignorant of the vast variety of flavours, textures, and fragrances in Black food culture, few are able to wine recommendations for African, Caribbean, and Southern staples like jerk chicken, fritters of all kinds, or plantain.
+Because most wine producers and marketing teams are ignorant of the vast variety of flavors, textures, and fragrances in Black food culture, few are able to wine recommendations for African, Caribbean, and Southern staples like jerk chicken, fritters of all kinds, or plantain.

 Fortunately, as a Black sommelier living and working in some of the most diverse cities in the world, I have the pleasure of pairing my theoretical learning and real life experience to come up with suggestions that bring together the best of both worlds.

-- Lastly, for the plantain lovers, try the Portuguese Quinta de Santiago Alvarinho 2018 at your next get together!
+- the Portuguese Quinta de Santiago Alvarinho 2018 at your next get together!
 I find that it’s a fabulous accompaniment to this sweet and salty snack.

 The best thing about being a wine-lover is all the research you can do year-round, but nothing beats enjoying an exquisite glass of wine while relaxing and enjoying time with family and friends.
 If you’re new to wine, don’t be afraid to explore, you’ll find fall in love soon enough!